 The school-based administrators should work with the school's leadership team, Inservice Representative, and district coordinators to plan and implement school-based inservice activities that are required to meet individual and school-wide goals.
-Professional development, participated in for the PDP goal, should be incurred between June 1 of the previous school year and May 1 of the current school year.
+Professional development, participated in for the My Learning Plan goals, should be incurred between May 1 of the previous school year and April 30 of the current school year.
 This provides for previous summer training to be implemented in the given year.
-Sustained trainings finalized after the May 1 deadline may not be included on the current PDP.
+Sustained trainings should be finalized before the May 1 deadline to ensure they are included on the current My Learning Plan.